List of guitar tunings: Lower

-Half a step down from standard, used by bands such as Meshuggah in their earlier days, Jeff Loomis formerly of Nevermore, Cannibal Corpse mid-career, Hypocrisy, Adema, American Head Charge, Sonata Arctica since Winterheart's Guild, Mushroomhead, Korn on the Neidermeyer's Mind demo album as well as on some songs from Issues and Take a Look in the Mirror, Revocation, Dir En Grey since "Dum Spiro Spero," After The Burial, Chad Kroeger of Nickelback on the song "This Means War" (Ryan Peake used a six-string), Slayer on "War Zone" and "Here Comes the Pain" from God Hates Us All, also "Not of This God" from World Painted Blood, Trivium from Silence in the Snow onwards and all live performances of songs previously written on standard tuned seven string guitars.
-Dream Theater used this tuning on "Paralyzed" from the album Distance Over Time.
+Half a step down from standard.
+Used by bands such as Meshuggah in their earlier days, Jeff Loomis of Nevermore, Cannibal Corpse mid-career, Hypocrisy, Adema, American Head Charge, Sonata Arctica since Winterheart's Guild, Mushroomhead, Korn on the Neidermeyer's Mind demo album as well as on some songs from Issues and Take a Look in the Mirror, Revocation, Dir En Grey since "Dum Spiro Spero," After The Burial, Chad Kroeger of Nickelback on the song "This Means War" (Ryan Peake used a six-string), Slayer on "War Zone" and "Here Comes the Pain" from God Hates Us All, also "Not of This God" from World Painted Blood, Trivium since Silence in the Snow and all live performances of songs previously written on standard tuned seven string guitars.